yonizvida-gif/SystemVerilog-ALU-Project/README.md

 ## 📊 Simulation & Verification Results

 To validate the robustness of the ALU-Memory subsystem, extensive simulations were executed.
-The testbench successfully verified all transactions, achieving full functional coverage across constrained-random stimulus and corner-case scenarios.
+The testbench successfully verified all transactions, driving and validating a wide range of constrained-random stimuli and complex corner-case scenarios.

 ### 1. Automated Verification (Scoreboard Output)
 The simulation log below demonstrates the automated self-checking mechanism of the Scoreboard.
 Every generated transaction was monitored, compared against the reference model, and verified with zero mismatches.